agapa21/weather-prediction/README.md

-In our project we used neural networks feedforward.
+In our project we used feedforward neural networks.
 Information flows only in one direction - from input to output.
-We used the TensorFlow framework to create neural networks.
-We created Sequential model, in which we defined the layers of the network:
+We used the TensorFlow framework to create neural networks and created Sequential model, in which we defined the layers of the network:
 * input layer, accepting input data,
 * hidden layers, relu activation function,
 * output layer, number of neurons 27 (equal to the number of classes, i.e. different values in output column), softmax activation function,